vishtaralekar/socialMediaBacken/README.md

 # socialMediaBacken
-this is sample social media application in java
+This is sample social media application in java

+for skipping test cases
+-Dmaven.test.skip=true